b23prodtm/acake2php/README.md

   Your BASH doesn't handle array in scripts.
 Please upgrade to Bash v.5 or later.

 13. I've made changes to deployment/images/ dockerfile, how can I rebuild it?

-  To build the Docker images, dependencies included:

-    ./deploy.sh

-  Then, choose the Docker architecture, and then choose option

-    6:build dependencies.

   To be able to publish on to DockerHub [betothreeprod](https://hub.docker.com/u/betothreeprod) repository, first login as *DOCKER_USER* from a web browser.
 Then use the following to deploy images to Docker Hub:

     DOCKER_USER=yourDockerUserName DOCKER_PASS=yourDockerPassword ./deploy.sh

-   If selecting ARM 32 or 64 from a PC/Mac machine, first enable the RUN [ cross-build-start ] and RUN [ cross-build-end ] balenaOS cross-platform build modes, run `./deploy.sh` 1:local-balena .
+   If selecting ARM 32 or 64 from a PC/Mac machine, first enable the RUN [ cross-build-start ] and RUN [ cross-build-end ] balenaOS cross-platform build modes, run `./deploy.sh`:

+    1:local-balena

+  Then, choose the Docker architecture, and then choose option:

+    6:build dependencies.

   Only balenaOS baselib images can use cross-build based on balenaEngine.
 If not, you should run docker_build from the target architecture, e.g. a Raspberry PI for aarch64.